arrow

 What Is Banking API?

-For starters, let’s find out more about API technology in general.
-It’s a bridge between the front-end or simply “client-facing" software application or interface, designed to be directly accessed and used by end-users, and the back-end, where all underlying processes are run and the logic is stored.
-The interactions with an API, and the part of the front-end, providing access to it are designed with the user experience in mind since they represent the brand, services, or products to the customer.
+For starters, let’s learn more about API meaning and this technology in general.
+An API is a bridge between the front-end, or simply “client-facing" software application or interface, designed to be directly accessed and used by end-users, and the back-end, where all underlying processes are run and the logic is stored.
+The interactions with an API and the part of the front-end providing access to it are designed with the user experience in mind since they represent the brand, services, or products to the customer.

 In the fintech space, web and mobile platforms are dominating.
 Usually, software solutions for both operate through integrated APIs.
 Let’s give this technology a concrete definition: